Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/feedback.md

 Your primary learning method should be comparing your art with good examples, and understand the theory that separates them.

-When you can't figure out what it is you need to change, that's when to try asking for specific feedback.
+When you can't figure out what it's you need to change, that's when to try asking for specific feedback.

 ## How to ask for feedback